 ‘I’m a tanning technician,’ She put the box the Devil had given her on the counter, ‘I give people fake tans.’

 Slice was up half the night before she hit jackpot.
 She circled the add and the woman’s name, and this time the bargaining to get it right took more out of her than it ever had before.

 ‘Never told me I’d have to do all the leg work did you?’

-Bebi Slice pulled at one of the bags under her eyes with a finger and winced.
-It felt like Hell had given her a year or two extra in return for its assistance this time.
+Slice pulled at one of the bags under her eyes with a finger and grimaced.
+It felt like Hell had given her a year or two extra in return for assistance this time.